mixu/useradmin/modules/userguide/guide/security.validation.md

     {
         if ($array[$field])
         {
-            // Hash the password if exists
+            // Hash the password if it exists
             $array[$field] = sha1($array[$field]);
         }
     }